MADBURY MEMORIAL PARK

 The following Rules and Regulations were accepted by the Madbury Board of Selectmen on November 1, 1993.
 The

-Selectmen shall be the governing body of the Park.
-They shall appoint the Park Superintendent and the Cemetery Committee,
+Selectmen shall be the governing body of the Madbury Memorial Park (Park).
+The Cemetery Trustees (Trustees), who are

-who shall be governed by these by-laws, rules and regulations and the amendments thereof.
-Any additional information
+elected by the town, shall be governed by these by-laws, rules and regulations and the amendments thereof.
+Any additional

-concerning the Madbury Memorial Park is available at the Madbury Town Office, 13 Town Hall Road, Madbury, NH 03823
+information concerning the Madbury Memorial Park is available at the Madbury Town Office, 13 Town Hall Road, Madbury

 SECTION 1: PURPOSE AND INTENT

-For the mutual protection of lot owners and the Memorial Park as a whole, the following rules and regulations are hereby
+For the mutual protection of lot owners and the Park as a whole, the following rules and regulations are hereby established for

-established for Madbury Memorial Park.
-All persons visiting the Cemetery and Memorial Garden will be expected to abide by
+the Park.
+All persons visiting the Park, which includes the Cemetery and Memorial Garden, will be expected to abide by such

-such rules and regulations as herein enacted and as hereafter amended, which are intended to assist in maintaining this Park as
+rules and regulations as herein enacted and as hereafter amended, which are intended to assist in maintaining this Park as a

 SECTION 2: GENERAL RULES

-Madbury Memorial Park will be closed from 8 PM to 8 AM unless otherwise arranged with the Park Superintendent.
+The Park will be closed from 8:00 PM to 8:00 AM unless otherwise arranged with the Trustees.

-The only vehicles allowed in Madbury Memorial Park are those strictly there for cemetery related reasons.
-No motorcycles,
+The only vehicles allowed in the Park are those there for cemetery-related reasons.
+No motorcycles, bicycles, minibikes,